SwiftGGTeam/the-swift-programming-language-in-chinese/Style.md

 The first time you describe conformance to a protocol, specify that protocol by name.
-If this phrasing gets wordy in a longer discussion, it’s ok to use an English name for the protocol after that.
+If this phrasing gets wordy in a longer discussion, it’s OK to use an English name for the protocol after that.
 For example:

 > The code listing above passes `someValue`  to `f()`,